rotorflight/rotorflight/README.md

 ***

-Rotorflight is a Flight Control software suite for single-rotor helicopters.
+Rotorflight is a Flight Control/FBL Software Suite for traditional single-rotor RC helicopters.

-It is based on Betaflight 4.2, with many advanced features added for helicopters.
+It is based on Betaflight 4.2, enjoying all the great features of the Betaflight platform, plus many new features added for helicopters.
+Rotorflight borrows ideas and code also from Heliflight3D, an earlier fork of Betaflight for helicopters.

-Rotorflight does **NOT** support multi-rotor crafts, nor airplanes; it is only for traditinal RC helicopters.
+Rotorflight does **NOT** support multi-rotor crafts, nor airplanes; it is only for traditinal RC helicopters, including co-axial and tandem helicopters.

-**WARNING!** Rotorflight is **WORK-IN-PROGRESS**.
-It is in beta-testing at the moment.
+## NEWS

+The first official version of **Rotorflight** v1.0 is now available!

+Please download the latest version here:

+- The Configurator is available for download [here](https://github.com/rotorflight/rotorflight-configurator/releases/tag/release/1.0.0).
+- The Blackbox is available for download [here](https://github.com/rotorflight/rotorflight-blackbox/releases/tag/release/1.0.0-RC2).
+- The Transmitter LUA scripts are available for download [here](https://github.com/rotorflight/rotorflight-lua-scripts/releases/tag/release/1.0.0).

+and follow the instructions in the [Wiki](https://github.com/rotorflight/rotorflight/wiki/Installing-Rotorflight-Firmware).

 ## Information